TNG/property-loader/README.md

 The ConfigBuilder makes use of annotations and reflections in order to build configured instances of custom classes.
 Some of its features are
-1. loading of values from properties files and the command line
+1. defining default values and loading of values from properties files and the command line
 2. configuring of not only String values, but fields of arbitrary types
 3. JSR303 validation of the instances it builds.